-Pursuant to the LPC Registration Rights Agreement, we have filed this registration statement with the SEC covering the shares that have been issued or may be issued to LPC under the LPC Purchase Agreement.
+Pursuant to the LPC Registration Rights Agreement, we have filed this registration statement with the SEC covering the 566,801 shares that have been issued and up to 6,433,199 of the shares that may be issued to LPC under the LPC Purchase Agreement.
 We do not have the right to commence any sales of our shares to LPC until the SEC has declared effective this registration statement.
 Thereafter, over approximately 24 months, generally we have the right to direct LPC to purchase up to \$7,000,000 of our common stock in amounts up to \$100,000 as often as every two business days under certain conditions.
 We can also accelerate the amount of our common stock to be purchased under certain circumstances.
 No sales of shares may occur at a purchase price below \$0.20 per share.
 The purchase price of the shares will be based on the market prices of our shares at the time of sale as computed under the LPC Purchase Agreement without any fixed discount.
 We may at any time in our sole discretion terminate the LPC Purchase Agreement without fee, penalty or cost upon one business day notice.